Matt George

-Matthew George (born 16 July 1995) is a multi championship winning British racing driver.
-He started his motor racing career karting in 2007, becoming Midland Karting Champion in 2010... before moving up to car racing in 2016.
+Matthew George (born 16 July 1995) is a British racing driver.
+He started his motor racing career karting in 2007, becoming Midland Karting Champion in 2010. before moving up to car racing in 2016.

 George worked as a technician and driver coach at Base Performance Simulators, a racing simulator company led by three-time Le Mans winning Aston Martin factory driver, Darren Turner.
 George coached Superdry co-founder James Holder at Base Performance, working closely with him for six months before Holder made the decision to form racing team SuperRacing and signed George as the teams pro driver.
 George and Holder competed as a Pro-Am partnership within the British GT4 Championship, GT4 European Series, FFSA GT Championship, and Gulf 12 Hours.

-George currently holds 5 GT4 lap records - Donington Park, Circuit Paul Ricard, Yas Marina Circuit and 2 at the home of British racing - Silverstone.

 A notable moment within George's racing career has been his involvement in the Invictus Games Racing team, helping a select group of wounded, injured and sick (WIS) British Armed Forces veterans to compete in the 2018 British GT Championship.

 Invictus Games Racing

 A select group of wounded, injured and sick (WIS) veterans of the British Armed Forces competed in the 2018 British GT Championship as part of a motor racing team in specially designed Jaguar race cars.

 Invictus Games Racing was a collaboration between James Holder and the Invictus Games Foundation.
 The team's mission was to give (WIS) servicemen/woman the chance to experience the adrenaline of competitive racing embracing the ethos of the Invictus Games of triumph over adversity.

 Mission Motorsport, The Forces' Motorsport Charity, held trials to select four drivers from the Armed Forces who were best suited for the experience.
-George and professional racing driver Jason Wolfe were then partnered with the amateur drivers to mentor and coach them as is protocol in the British GT Championship series.
+George and Jason Wolfe were then partnered with the amateur drivers to mentor and coach them in the British GT Championship.
 George coached Steve McCulley and Paul Vice who raced in car 44, while Jason coached Ben Norfolk and Basil Rawlinson in Car 22.

 The bespoke Jaguar's were the first SVO-designed race cars to hit a race track, adapted for the four (WIS) drivers allowing them to compete equally with their able-bodied competitors.

 George and McCulley came away with a double podium at Oulton Park in GT4 Pro-Am at the opening round of the British GT championship, winning race 1 and a 2nd place in race 2.

 2016 season

 British GT Championship

-In 2016 George made his debut season car racing contesting in the 2016 British GT Championship competing as the Pro driver of an Aston Martin Vantage GT4, with James Holder as the Am driver.
+In 2016, George made his debut season car racing contesting in the 2016 British GT Championship competing as the Pro driver of an Aston Martin Vantage GT4, with James Holder as the Am driver.